 - At least four samples must have been collected and analyzed from a discharge point where sampling is required.
-The results from the four most recent samples must have an average concentration below the benchmark value. - The industrial activities at the site have not changed since the samples were taken.
+The results from the four most recent samples must have an average concentration below the benchmark value.
+A summary of all available monitoring data must be included in the request. - The industrial activities at the site have not changed since the samples were taken.

-Annual Inspection and Discharge Monitoring Report Requirements
+Annual and Discharge Monitoring Report Requirements